grahamc/search-proxy/README.md

 ### Nginx

-Add the `default.conf` file to your nginx server, edit the server name, and change `CLARIFY_API_KEY` to your application's API key.
+Add the `clarify-search-proxy.conf` file to your nginx server, edit the server name, and change `CLARIFY_API_KEY` to your application's API key.

 ### Docker